netcoin-ntc/netcoin-docs/docs/ARCHITECTURE.md

-# NetCoin Architecture
+# Netcoin Architecture

 ## High-Level Overview

-NetCoin is a decentralized network combining blockchain consensus with overlay networking.
+Netcoin is a decentralized network combining blockchain consensus with overlay networking.
 It uses PoNW (Proof of Network) to create an energy-backed economy where routing work generates tokens.

 ```
 ┌─────────────────┐    ┌─────────────────┐
-│   NetCoin Node  │    │   Mycelium      │
+│   Netcoin Node  │    │   Mycelium      │
 │                 │    │   Routing       │
 │ ┌─────────────┐ │    │                 │
 │ │  PoN        │◄┼───►│ Babel Protocol │